Make the most of your health and wellness.

 What is a Flu Shot?

-A flu shot is the best way to protect yourself and your family from the flu.
+A flu shot is the best way to protect yourself and your family against the flu and prevent its spread.
 Flu season generally occurs during the fall, winter and early spring.
-London Drugs Certified Injection Pharmacists can help protect you from the seasonal flu, and help ensure you’re up-to-date with any other vaccinations you may require* such as:
+A flu shot is administered by a London Drugs Certified Injection Pharmacist.

-* The flu shot is available at all London Drugs locations in British Columbia, Alberta, Saskatchewan and Manitoba.
-We can vaccinate children aged 5 years and up in BC, Alberta and Saskatchewan; and 7 years and up in Manitoba.
+The flu shot can be administered at all London Drugs locations for ages 5 years and up in BC, Alberta & Saskatchewan, and 7 years and up in Manitoba.

 What to know before your Flu Shot visit

 Once you have completed an online booking appointment, following the steps below will ensure a safe and convenient experience when you arrive for your appointment.

 - Wear a non-medical mask or cloth face covering to your appointment (masks are available to purchase instore beforehand)

 - Bring your appointment confirmation email and healthcare card with you

 - Arrive for your appointment on time.
 There is no need to check in early with the pharmacy, but avoid being late for the courtesy of everyone’s time and safety

 - Only one adult or one child plus one parent/guardian will be permitted at each appointment